paulboivin/Tokyo-Last-Mile-Delivery-Performance-Analysis/README.md

 pattern.

-**Delivery time window is the most operationally actionable driver of failure.** Failure rates climbed progressively from 8.82% in morning windows to 11.87% in night windows, a 35% relative increase.
+**Delivery time window is the most operationally actionable driver of failure:** Failure rates climbed progressively from 8.82% in morning windows to 11.87% in night windows, a 35% relative increase.
-The night window generated ¥964,800 in re-delivery costs alone, 37% higher than the morning window — consistent with documented Japanese consumer absence patterns during evening hours.
+The night window generated ¥964,800 in re-delivery costs alone, 37% higher than the morning window, which is consistent with documented Japanese consumer absence patterns during evening hours.

-**A sustained four-week degradation period aligned with typhoon season.** Performance progressively declined from week 32 through week 35 (August 5–26), consistent with Japan's typhoon season impact on Tokyo metropolitan deliveries.
+**A sustained four-week degradation period aligned with typhoon season:** Performance progressively declined from week 32 through week 35 (August 5–26), consistent with Japan's typhoon season impact on Tokyo metropolitan deliveries.
 October and December each showed elevated monthly average delay (6.32 and 6.37 minutes respectively), reflecting holiday peak volume combined with winter weather variability.
-Delay rates tied to snow or heavy rainfall — particularly at Chiba and Yokohama Hubs — indicate operational or routing issues rather than distance-driven factors.
+Delay rates tied to snow or heavy rainfall, particularly at Chiba and Yokohama Hubs, indicate operational or routing issues rather than distance-driven factors.

-**Staffing appears optimized for known peaks but under-resourced during transitional periods.** Only Chiba Hub showed the expected pattern of higher delay rates correlating with higher volume; the remaining four hubs showed inverse or flat patterns, with their busiest hours performing better than medium-volume hours.
+**Staffing appears optimized for known peaks but under-resourced during transitional periods:** Only Chiba Hub showed the expected pattern of higher delay rates correlating with higher volume; the remaining four hubs showed inverse or flat patterns, with their busiest hours performing better than medium-volume hours.

-**The standard revenue impact methodology significantly understates true cost.** The flat re-delivery cost calculation understates actual costs by approximately ¥1,967,200 annually by not accounting for multi-attempt failures.
+**The standard revenue impact methodology significantly understates true cost:** The flat re-delivery cost calculation understates actual costs by approximately ¥1,967,200 annually by not accounting for multi-attempt failures.
 The attempt-weighted model captures this previously invisible cost component, raising total annual revenue